 After reading this chapter, you should be able to answer these questions:

-- What are the advantages of multinational corporations?
+- What are the basic components of Herzberg’s motivator-hygiene theory?

 - What four contemporary theories on employee motivation offer insights into improving employee performance?